 - During World War II it was the headquarters of the South West Pacific Area Allied Forces.

 - It facilitates routes to many international destinations including New Zealand, Papua New Guinea, Hong Kong, China, Dubai and Singapore.

 is Australia’s 3rd busiest airport after Sydney and Melbourne

-serving nearly 20m passengers in 2010.
+serving 23m passengers in 2017.
 Split into domestic and international terminals on different sites, make sure you head for the correct one!
 The airport has copious parking and this is currently being extended further to accommodate expected rises in passenger numbers over the next five years.
 Parking is split into long stay, short stay and valet parking at varying prices.
 The airport is less than four miles from the city.

 As a major hub, 36 airlines serve Brisbane.
 It’s a major airport for Virgin Australia and is served by budget airlines; Jetstar and Pacific Blue.
 New routes are being planned to Japan and to China with Air Japan